 - Cat Girl: All female Jellicles, by default, since they are human actors dressed like cats.

 - Cats Are Magic: Mr. Mistoffelees, the original conjuring cat.
 Coricopat, Tantomile and Macavity are also implied to be magical.

 - Cats Are Mean: Averted, although Macavity is a jerk of the first magnitude and everyone assumes this about Grizabella.
 Cats, however, are ultimately not that different from people, according to the final number.

 - Composite Character: Gus recalls his playing Growltiger, while both are separate cats in T.S.
 Eliot's text.

-- Deus ex Machina: Magical Mr Mistoffelees, his magical powers allow him to conjure up Old Deuteronomy and return the lights after Macavity kidnaps him and destroys them.
+- Deus ex Machina: Magical Mr Mistoffelees, who has not been mentioned or referenced before now, has magical powers that allow him to conjure up Old Deuteronomy and return the lights after Macavity kidnaps him and destroys them.

 - Decomposite Character: From the video production; on stage, the character of Gus is usually depicted as a young cat but becomes an older cat for his big number.
 This number usually segues into another number with the younger version, "Growltiger's Last Stand".
 The older version was played by Sir John Mills, who was far too old, and blind, to do the required singing and dancing.
 So, they split both versions into two characters, with the younger Gus now named Asparagus.

 - Diabolical Mastermind: Macavity, Macavity, there's no one like Macavity.
 He's basically the feline version of Professor James Moriarty.
 His description was lifted almost word-for-word from "The Adventure of the Final Problem":And they say that all the cats